infumap/infumap/docs/cli.md

 # CLI commands

-The Infumap executable provides various commands.
-There are two categories:
+The Infumap executable provides commands in two categories:

-- **Direct**: These commands work directly with Infumap configurtion and data.
-Your Infumap instance should be terminated before using these commands.
+- **Direct**: These commands work directly with Infumap configuration and data.
+Generally, you should terminate the corresponding web server instance (if currently executing) before using these commands.
-- **API**: These commands require an operating Infumap instance, and perform their work via a REST API exposed by this instance.
+- **API**: These commands operate against a running Infumap instance (started with the "web" command), performing their work via a REST API exposed by this instance.

 ## Direct